 They also free you from having to spend time cleaning every nook and cranny of your kettle strainer.
 You can either purchase this or make your own.

-Commercial versions typically hang from the side of the kettle, suspending the hops in the boil.
-DIY filters, on the other hand, take the form of a tripod from which your hops are suspended into the boil.
-Below we’ll look at four of the best commercially available products and also take a quick look at what are the steps involved in making your own.
+Below we’ll look at four of the best commercially available hop spiders and bags.
+We’ll also take a quick look at what are the steps involved in making your own.

 - 2 #1 G Francis Stainless Steel (Editor’s Choice)